sandialabs/canary/docs/source/howto/cmake.rst

    write_nvtest_config()

 Generates a ``nvtest.cfg`` configuration file in the project's build directory.
+The configuration populates the :ref:`build section <config-file>` of the configuration file.

 ``add_nvtest_options``
 ~~~~~~~~~~~~~~~~~~~~~~~